divaprotocol/oracles/docs/Tellor.md

     external;
 ```

->**Note:** DIVA Protocol also has an `addTip` function, but it only allows tipping with the tipping token with the collateral token of the pool.
-When a tip is added through this function, it is credited to the data provider along with the settlement fees once the final value is confirmed.
+>**Note:** DIVA Protocol also has an `addTip` function, but it only allows tipping with the collateral token of the pool.
+When a tip is added through this function, it is credited to the data provider along with the settlement fees (combined referred to as DIVA reward) once the final value is confirmed.

 ## claimReward

 Function to claim tips and/or DIVA reward.
 The function executes the following steps in the following order when looping through the list of tipping tokens:
 * Get tip amount for pool and tipping token.
 * Set tip amount to zero to prevent multiple payouts in the event that the same tipping token is provided multiple times.
 * Emits a `TipClaimed` event per tipping token claimed.
 Emits a `FeeClaimed` event in DIVA smart contract when fee is claimed.